Riddle MCP

 • Local MCP uses your API key and bills to that key's owner.

-• Do not paste tokens into issues or public threads.
+Never share tokens or API keys—anyone with them can run jobs on your account.
+Do not paste tokens into issues or public threads.
 Store them in env vars or secret managers.

 Need more API details?
 See the API docs.